Who is Ian Long, the California bar shooting suspect?

 By the time a SWAT team and scores of officers arrived at the bar, the gunfire had stopped.
 When they entered, they found the gunman dead inside.

 Sheriff’s Sgt.
-Ron Helus, one of the first officers to respond to the scene, was among the dead, Dean said.
+Ron Helus, one of the first law enforcement officers to respond to the scene, was among the dead, Dean said.

+Authorities began a search of Long's home in Newbury Park, about 5 miles from the Borderline bar, for clues to what set him off.

 Contributing: Associated Press